Martinsbl/ble-workshop/README.md

     ![Log Severity](./images/log_severity_info.png)

     Note how there seems to be a missing message!
 Why is there no message saying `"This is a DEBUG message."`?
-It is missing because the default severity level is set to "info" in sdk_config.h.
-We can change this by finding `NRF_LOG_DEFAULT_LEVEL` in sdk_config.h and set it to 4 (Debug).
+It is missing because the default severity level is set to "info" in _sdk_config.h_.
+With this severity level only warnings, errors, and info messages are printed.
+We can change this by finding `NRF_LOG_DEFAULT_LEVEL` in _sdk_config.h_ and set it to 4 (Debug).
 When you recompile the project you should see this in your serial terminal:

     ![Log Severity debug](./images/log_severity_debug.png)